CyrusMoreno/alpacas-r-socute/index.md

 	labs(title="Device Usage")
 ```

-Here what it looks like
+Here how it looks like

 ![user](/users/file_show1503960366.jpg)